 Credit Shelter Trust: Also called a bypass trust, this a trust that shelters property from estate tax using your exclusion amount.

-At Cross Law, every estate plan we offer clients includes a will, financial power of attorney, and healthcare power of attorney.
+All of our flat-fee estate plans include a will, financial power of attorney, and healthcare power of attorney.
 We also include a living trust if it is appropriate.
 Other documents are included based on the circumstances.
-If you’d like more information, contact us for a free consultation.
+If you’d like more information, fill out the form below to schedule a free consultation.